-A virtual power plant (VPP) has the potential to make Australia’s grid infrastructure more resilient.
+Virtual power plants (VPP) have the potential to make the grid infrastructure more resilient in Australia.
 Currently, VPPs can reduce the pressure on the grid during times of high demand.
 It does this by linking small-scale independent decentralised generators like PV systems and batteries into a network, with communication and controls to allow the units to act together like a conventional power station controlled by an operator.
 In the near future, VPPs might also have the ability to trade electricity when the wholesale electricity prices are high.

 Technically, while any aggregate of distributed energy generation and storage can be incorporated into a VPP, practically, battery energy storage systems are the best for VPP operations.
 This is because the VPP requires stored or reliable energy which can be discharged at a short notice.

 Figure 1: Distributed batteries can be controlled by a VPP over the cloud to act like a power plant

 The VPP operators earn revenue by participating in the National Energy Market and discharging the VPP to the grid during times of high electricity demand, or by providing network support to Distributed Network Service Providers by charging or discharging the VPP in a certain way to stabilise the grid.
 The VPP operator can control the VPP participant’s battery system to charge, hold charge, or discharge the batteries in response to the grid’s needs.
 The system owners in turn are paid either for the availability of their battery capacity, or in return for participation in the VPP.
 Joining a VPP in effect creates another income stream for the battery system owner.

 Households with a grid-connected PV system and batteries may already be able to participate in existing VPP arrangements provided by demand response providers such as energy retailers or demand response aggregators such as Enel X or Reposit, depending on their location and system compatibility.

 Virtual Power Plants’ Grid Integration in Australia